-If contact lenses have been fitted by our optical staff, and you have returned to be checked to verify the lens fit, the contact lens prescription can be released to you or to a licensed practitioner responsible for follow-up care.
+If contact lens have been fitted by our optical staff, and you have returned to be checked to verify the lens fit, the contact lens prescription can be released to you or to a licensed practitioner responsible for follow-up care.
 That prescription is valid for one year from the final lens fitting.

-Buying contact lenses after cataract surgery?
+Buying contact lens after cataract surgery?

 Buying glasses?
-Our purchase terms and conditions:
+Our purchase terms and conditions

 Upon ordering your glasses, a deposit of 50% of the estimated amount you will owe (after insurance if you have insurance coverage) is required.
 The balance is due when you pick up your new glasses.